kyleboas/tacticsjournal.com/_posts/2023-5-4-Manchester-City-needed-more-runners-against-West-Ham.md

 image: /uploads/2023/05/03/Image-03May2023_21:50:45.jpeg
 ---

-May 4, 2023 — Julian Alvarez wasn’t the runner Manchester City needed yesterday against West Ham.
+May 4, 2023 — Julian Alvarez didn't put in the performance of a runner, the runner Manchester City needed yesterday against West Ham.

 To fill Kevin De Bruyne’s boots in right center-midfield you must make runs off-the-ball, even if you know you won’t get the ball.
 Those runs open up space for others which allows City to progress the ball forward.